Ellimaaac/Audio-spectrum-analyser/README.md

 # Audio-spectrum-analyser

+This MATLAB script allows you to perform a complete analysis of an audio file, including the extraction of general information about the music, the temporal and frequency evolution of the audio, the representation of the frequency spectrum, the 3D visualisation of the spectrum, the creation of a spectrogram, the analysis of the temporal dynamics, the detection of sound events, the comparison with a reference signal, and the visualisation of frequency peaks.

+## How to use it
+1. Select an audio file to analyse.
+2. Run the MATLAB script.
+3. View the results of the audio analysis.

+# Script content
+The script consists of the following sections:

 ## 1. To select a local audio file

 ```matlab
 % Sélection du fichier audio
 [file, path] = uigetfile(...